 We’re back with guest Matt Chandler, the lead pastor at The Village Church in Dallas.
-Matt is the author of the new book, The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.
+Matt is the author of the new book The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.

-Question #2.
-Is there such a thing as “too fast” in Christian dating?
+Question #2: Is there such a thing as “too fast” in Christian dating?
 How do you know if a dating relationship is moving too quickly emotionally, or too quickly toward marriage?

-I am going to be real cautious about saying there is such a thing as too quickly.
-What I would rather do is say, “What is driving the speed?”
-And so if mere physical attraction or kind of emotive, frilly, this is, “the one” type of weirdness is driving it, then, yeah, I think if the relationship is outpacing a knowledge of character, reputation and knowledge of godliness then that is way too quick.
+I am going to be real cautious about saying there is such a thing as “too quickly.”
+What I would rather do is ask, What is driving the speed?
+And so if mere physical attraction, or kind of emotive, frilly, “this is ‘the one’” type of weirdness is driving it, then I think if the relationship is outpacing a knowledge of character, reputation, and knowledge of godliness, then that is way too quick.

 Question #3.
 In your experience, in what ways is technology changing the way young people date today?
 And do these trends encourage or concern you?

-If, though, we are saying that technology has changed the game in regards to how single young men and women approach one another before that relationship is being defined, then that is where I have got a lot of cause and concern about technology.
-What I have found is that the ability to text or to tweet at or to just write on someone’s wall — I am not on Facebook, I think I said that right — those things enable you to kind of flirt and to kind of tease without there ever being a, what exactly is this, moment.
-And so in that regards I think it can be hurtful to constantly be texting back and forth and to constantly be involved in the technological realm rather than the face to face realm and so you don’t really know what this thing is.
+If, though, we are saying that technology has changed the game in regard to how single young men and women approach one another before that relationship is being defined, then that is where I have got a lot of cause and concern about technology.
+What I have found is that the ability to text or to tweet at or to just write on someone’s wall, those things enable you to kind of flirt and to kind of tease without there ever being a “What exactly is this?” moment.
+And so in that regard, I think it can be hurtful to constantly be texting back and forth, and to constantly be involved in the technological realm, rather than the face to face realm, such that you don’t really know what this thing is.
 And so in that way I have got some concerns.

-So if I think about my daughters, to have a young man constantly texting them and constantly engaging them on social media without any real clear I am pursuing you, any real clear desire to want to establish a shared knowledge of this relationship, we both want this relationship to grow.
-I think I have got concerns there.
-I just see a lot of our young woman at The Village really get led into and teased by the ability for guys to just “like” every post of theirs, or constantly text the young woman without ever defining what this relationship is.
+So if I think about my daughters, to have a young man constantly texting them and constantly engaging them on social media without any real clear “I am pursuing you,” or any real clear desire to want to establish a shared knowledge of this relationship, “We both want this relationship to grow,” I think I have got concerns there.
+I just see a lot of our young woman at The Village really get led into and teased by the ability for guys to just *like *every post of theirs, or constantly text the young woman without ever defining what this relationship is.